-- Q: Our company writes a policy that only covers \$750K of scheduled personal property (i.e., no coverage is provided for the residential structure).
-How do I know if the policy is excluded under Article VI exclusion (27)(b) of the 2018 FHCF Reimbursement Contract? - A: The policy would be excluded under (27)(b) if the policy form is generally used by your company to cover only personal property, which could include property of a collectible nature, either on a scheduled basis or written under a blanket limit.
+- Q: Our company writes an inland marine policy that only covers \$750K of scheduled personal property (i.e., no coverage is provided for the residential structure).
+Is the policy covered? - A: No. The policy would be excluded under new exclusion (27) in Article VI of the Reimbursement Contract since it is a separate policy providing coverage for personal property and is not a homeowner's, mobile homeowner's, condominium unit owner's, or tenant's policy or an endorsement to such policy.